rthijs/ProgramLegoPoweredUp/README.md

 ...
 ```

 This can come in handy for the excavator arm where there are max and min positions.
-We should manually controll the extension of the lineair actuators and store the motor's position for minimum and maximum extension to prevent damage to the Lego set.
+We should manually control the extension of the linear actuators and store the motor's position for minimum and maximum extension to prevent damage to the Lego set.

 ## A model for the excavator